 Citations are online references to your healthcare organization’s name, address, and phone number (NAP).
 Like backlinks to your website, Google and other search engines use citations when evaluating the online authority of your business.

 We mentioned above the importance of maintaining accuracy and consistency within directories.
 What we mean by this is that dissimilar listings can confuse search engines.
 For instance, if we’re listed as “Healthcare Success” on multiple directories, we shouldn’t be listed as “Healthcare Success Strategies, LLC” on others.

 If you’re unsure of your directory listings or consistency, many affordable online resources can help you update them.

 Some popular healthcare-specific content directories include:

-Would you believe that the most trusted consumer rating websites are Facebook and Yelp?
-As part of your reputation management, it’s imperative that you keep a pulse on what’s being said about your practice on these sites, and respond accordingly.
+Would you believe the most trusted consumer rating websites are Google Business Profile, Facebook, and Yelp?
+As part of your reputation management, you muse keep a pulse on what’s being said about your healthcare organization on these sites and respond accordingly.
 Other consumer rating websites include: